gabriel-hahn/cli-node-gluegun/README.md

 ## rmcra-files

+> npm i -g rmcra-files

-This CLI was created to clean the initial create-react-app useless files (and for fun, or course!).
+This simple CLI was created to clean the initial create-react-app useless files (and for fun, or course!).
 It removes the following files:

 <strong>public/favicon.ico</strong><br />
 <strong>public/logo192.png</strong><br />